rdsea/bigdataplatforms/tutorials/consistency/README.md

 $source virtualenv/bin/activate
 ```

-If you get error in the above steps for accessing cassandra via cqlsh, follow below

 ## 2. Sample data

 We use the data set [A Dataset for Research on Water Sustainability](https://osf.io/g3zvd/overview?view_only=63e9c2f0cdf547d792bdd8e93045f89e).
-However, we only use the metadata from the CSV file.
+However, students can download this dataset fully to test it as the big data in later steps.
 Furthermore, we extract only a few fields.

-[The extracted data is here] tutorials/basiccassandra/datasamples/water_dataset_v_05.14.24_1000.csv
+[A sample of the extracted data is here] tutorials/basiccassandra/datasamples/water_dataset_v_05.14.24_1000.csv
 >If you dont use the python sample programs, you can also use other datasets, as long as you follow *CQL* samples by adapting them for your data.

 ## 3. Exercise Steps

 In the following steps, we assume that username is *mybdp*.
-After you SSH into Cassandra Node (The key, ip address and username will be provided during the session )
+After you SSH into VM to access the Cassandra Node (The key, ip address and username will be provided during the session )

 ### 3.1 Create a keyspace
 Check the node address using nodetool:(name of container can be 'cassandra-seed' OR 'cassandra-2' OR 'cassandra-3' )